 - At least $50 in cash.

-Maintain Your Emergency Plan and Kit
+Maintain Your Senior Emergency Kit and Plan

 After you develop your emergency plan and assemble your kit, remember to maintain it so it is ready when needed.
 For example, if your doctor prescribes a new medication, update your Care Plan, and provide new copies to your loved ones.
-Also, check your emergency kit regularly to make sure supplies are in working order and replace expired items as needed.
+Also, check your senior emergency kit regularly to make sure supplies are in working order and replace expired items as needed.

 A disaster or other crisis can be scary, and it’s clear that older adults are more vulnerable to these events if they are unprepared.
 But with a little planning and support from your network of loved ones, you can ensure that you are prepared for any emergency.